Are You Entitled To Full Pay If Injured At Work?

 If you are not entitled to sick pay, you may still be eligible to receive Statutory Sick Pay.
 This is a set, weekly amount.

 If eligible, you could receive £109.40 per week for up to 28 weeks.
-Get in touch today to find out more about compensation following an injury at work and pay for needing to take time off work.
+Get in touch today to find out more about compensation for workplace accidents.

 How Long After Being Injured At Work Are You Entitled To Claim?